iksnae/rise-and-code/book/chapter-07/activities/05-group-challenges.md

 Step 11: Print Result
 ```

-### Self-Debugging Process
+### Verbalization Process

 #### 1. Setup
-Find an object (anything will work - a pen, stuffed animal, coffee mug) to be your "rubber duck."
+Find an object (anything will work - a pen, stuffed animal, coffee mug) to focus your explanation.

 #### 2. Verbalization
-- Explain each line of the code out loud to your "duck"
+- Explain each line of the code out loud
 - Be specific about what each step does
 - Work through different input scenarios
 - Listen to yourself for hesitations or uncertainties